-The figures represent total net revenues as

-disclosed in Note 8.2 "Analysis of Primary
+The figures represent total net revenues as disclosed in Note 8.2 "Analysis of Primary Segment Information" of the Audited Financial Statements.

-The figures exclude other subsidiaries, and

-amounted to -Php16.1 billion or -42.6% of the
+The figures exclude other subsidiaries, and were gross of eliminating entries which amounted to -Php16.1 billion or -42.6% of the total.